 Example 3: You Annuitized

 A rider offers guaranteed income for life, but it’s not the traditional way to get lifetime income from an annuity.
 The old-fashioned way of using an annuity is to invest a lump sum in exchange for a guaranteed stream of payments that continues for the rest of your life — however long that may be.
 Alternatively, you can specify a certain number of years to receive income, regardless of how long you live.
 This is called annuitizing.

 Annuitize vs. living benefits: How is annuitizing different from the riders described above?
 When you annuitize, you get a bigger payment because there are no “takebacks” — you can’t change your mind.
 Technically, you can get cash for your annuity payments, but it’s a difficult process, and you’d have to find somebody besides the insurance company to buy your future stream of payments from you.
 In contrast, with a living benefit or rider, you can walk away with your remaining account balance (after any charges) at any time.

 The largest payments: When you annuitize, you typically get a larger payment than you’d receive with a rider (all other things being equal).
 You make an irrevocable decision, so the insurance company doesn’t need to worry about you calling next month to withdraw all of your money.
 Optional features can also affect how large your payment is (income for your lifetime only, your lifetime plus your spouse’s, a 10-year “period certain,” etc.).
 When couples plan for retirement, it’s crucial to consider how women’s longevity affects retirement.

-What happens to the principal if I die?
+What happens to the principal when you die?
 That brings us to the question on everybody’s mind: What if I annuitize and die next month?
 Then do we get any of the principal back from the annuity?
 Unfortunately, the answer is still not simple.
 It depends on which options you selected when you bought the annuity.